About Historic Topeka Cemetery

 All are welcome to contact the office or any board member with questions about policy and practices.

 The board meets once a month, except for December.
-If you have an interest in being a member of the board, find out more by calling the office at (785) 233-4132 or board President Chris Hutton.
+If you have an interest in being a member of the board, find out more by calling the office at (785) 233-4132 or board President Christian Kramer.